-- 7. Load the project: File→Open project \dScriptPublish-4-03\Examples\app-dS2824-v4-03\app-dS2824-v4-03.dsj - 8.
+- 7. Load the project: File→Open project \dScriptPublish\Examples\app-dS1242-v4-03\app-dS1242-v4-03.dsj - 8.
+Substitute the path for where you placed the dScriptPublish folder.
+Click the blue world button if you need to search for the folder. - 9.
 Click the build button (white triangle on green button).
 This will update the system firmware and load the application.

-9. When done, the new version will be displayed:
+10. When done, the new version will be displayed: